-Single-Threaded Run-Time System on page 44

-The single-threaded run-time system is not available in Enterprise Developer on Windows.
+Single-Threaded Run-Time The single-threaded run-time system is not available in Enterprise Developer on Windows.
 Instead, both single-threaded and multi-threaded applications run using the multi-threaded run-time system.
 This has no effect on your existing applications.
 On UNIX, the single-threaded run-time system is available, so that applications can link with third-party code.

-Static-Linked Run-Time System on page 44
+Static-Linked Run-Time System on page 42